Is Stainless Steel Magnetic? Magnetism of Stainless Steel Screws Explained

 Ferritic steels are magnetic and contain more chromium with lower levels of carbon compared to martensitic stainless steel.
 It offers good corrosion resistance and better engineering properties than martensitic grades but is inferior to austenitic.
 Ferritic stainless steel is commonly used in automotive parts, appliances, and industrial equipment.

-Similarly, martensitic stainless steel is also magnetic and is distinguished by its high levels of chromium and carbon, providing high strength and hardness.
+Similarly, martensitic stainless steels are magnetic primarily because of their high levels of chromium and carbon, providing high strength and hardness.
 However, its corrosion resistance is lower than that of austenitic and ferritic types.
 This makes martensitic stainless steel ideal for applications such as cutlery, surgical instruments, and certain engineering applications.

-This combines the characteristics of both austenitic and ferritic stainless steels, having weak magnetic pull.
-It offers a blend of high strength and improved corrosion resistance, surpassing that of either ferritic or austenitic grades alone.
-Duplex grade stainless steel is extensively used in demanding environments, including chemical processing, oil and gas exploration, and marine applications, due to its balanced properties.
+This combines a mixture of austenitic and ferritic crystals, having weak magnetic pull.
+It offers a blend of high strength and better corrosion resistance, surpassing that of either ferritic or austenitic grades alone.
+Duplex stainless steels are extensively used in demanding environments, including chemical processing, oil and gas exploration, and marine applications.

 Precipitation-Hardened Stainless Steel